Methodology

 Data sources

-There are four key administrative data sources used in the production of these statistics.
+There are two key data sources used in the production of these statistics.
 These are:

-4. The Office for National Statistics Inter-departmental Business Register (ONS IDBR): the comprehensive list of UK businesses that is used by Government for statistical purposes and provides the main sampling frame for surveys of businesses carried out by the Office for National Statistics and other Government departments.
+2. The Office for National Statistics Inter-departmental Business Register (opens in a new tab) (ONS IDBR): the comprehensive list of UK businesses that is used by Government for statistical purposes and provides the main sampling frame for surveys of businesses carried out by the Office for National Statistics and other Government departments.
 It is also a key data source for analyses of business activity.
 The IDBR covers around 2.7 million businesses in all sectors of the UK economy, other than some very small businesses (those without employees, and with turnover below the relevant tax threshold) and some non-profit making organisations.
-More information on the IDBR is available here.
+This is now accessed via the Longitudinal Education Outcomes (LEO) dataset.

 Data matching and match rates